NiklasGustafsson/onnx/docs/Operators-ml.md

 ### <a name="ai.onnx.ml.OneHotEncoder"></a><a name="ai.onnx.ml.onehotencoder">**ai.onnx.ml.OneHotEncoder**</a>

-  Replace each input element with an array of ones and zeros, where the only
+  Replace each input element with an array of ones and zeros, where a single
       one corresponds to the (zero-based) category that was passed in.
-The total category count will determine the length of the vector.<br><br>
+The total category count will determine the length of the vector.<br>
       For example, if we pass a tensor with a single value of 4, and a category count of 8, the output will be a tensor with ``[0,0,0,0,1,0,0,0]``.<br><br>
       This operator assumes every input feature is of the same set of categories.<br><br>
   	If the input is a tensor of float, int32, or double, the data will be cast
-      to int64s and the cats_int64s category list will be used for the lookups.
+      to integers and the cats_int64s category list will be used for the lookups.

 #### Version